 -

-The Album “SEX” and Peak Popularity (2009–2011)
+The album “SEX” and the peak of popularity (2009–2011)

-On October 14, 2009, the band released their second album — “SEX”.
+On October 14, 2009, the second album — “SEX” — was released.

-The project turned into a cultural phenomenon:
+The project turned into a fashionable cultural phenomenon:

 -